tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 `sudo pacman -S lib32-libldap lib32-nvidia-utils lib32-nvidia-libgl lib32-alsa-lib
 lib32-alsa-plugins lib32-libpulse lib32-alsa-oss lib32-openal wine winetricks playonlinux`

 PlayOnLinux is a front-end for wine basically and will allow you to play windows-only games through linux.
-PlayOnLinux is depite its deceiving name an excellent candidate for running Adobe applications through wine in a convenient front-end, in case that's something you are interested (hint: use FOSS instead).
+PlayOnLinux is depite its deceiving name an excellent candidate for running Adobe applications through wine in a convenient front-end, in case that's something you are interested in (hint: use FOSS instead).
 Another option for this could be Lutris or creating your own wrappers for wine.
 I will leave that up to you.

  ## Convenient additions to your .bashrc

-`echo -e '\nalias ll="ls -lhF"' >> ~/.bashrc`
+Simple and convenient list additions to your .bashrc `echo -e '\nalias ll="ls -lhF"' >> ~/.bashrc`
 `echo -e '\nalias la="ls -lahF"' >> ~/.bashrc`